In this post we look at the reasons why you keep getting injured and explain how to stop the frustrating cycle for good.

 I always go through the following process with my clients to ensure their last injury is in fact their final one.
 You can too.

-1) Check for and begin to address range of motion restrictions.
+Check for and begin to address range of motion deficits

-3) Monitor the effect a gradual return to training has on the muscular system.
+Monitor the effect a return to training has on your muscular system

-4) Track sleep as an indicator of appropriate rest and recovery.
+Track sleep as an indicator of appropriate rest and recovery

 7-9 hours is ideal for most people.
 Use an Oura ring to gain more information if you think you would benefit.

-5) Use blood tests to assess general health and nutritional status.
+Use blood tests to assess general health and nutritional status

 We use Thriva to assess for common vitamin deficiencies and general health markers.